UCCF logo Your browser does not support HTML5 video.

 God has marked out your place

-I remember my Results day.
-I remember feeling like a dam was about to burst.
-I knew that logging in and looking at those three letters could either bring waves of disappointment and worry, or floods of joy.
+I remember my results day.
+I remember feeling like a dam ready to burst.
+I knew that logging in and looking at those four letters could either bring waves of disappointment and worry, or floods of joy.

-But since then, I’ve realised that whatever feeling waterfalls over us in times like these, there’s one thing we can remember that gives an underlying confidence and peace: we are where God wants us.
+Since then, I’ve realised that whatever feeling waterfalls over us in times like these, there is one thing we can remember that gives an underlying, God-honouring confidence and peace: we are where God wants us to be.

 The right place